LarryChenCode/LoanAndCreditCard_ETL_Capstone/README.md

     - `CDW_SAPP_CUSTOMER.JSON`
 2. API Endpoint: https://raw.githubusercontent.com/platformps/LoanDataset/main/loan_data.json

-Data extraction and transformation are performed using PySpark.
-Schemas are defined for each file, and data is read into Spark DataFrames.
+The data extraction and transformation processes were conducted using PySpark, following the specifications outlined in the [mapping document](https://docs.google.com/spreadsheets/d/1t8UxBrUV6dxx0pM1VIIGZpSf4IKbzjdJ/edit?usp=sharing&ouid=112747427162279359902&rtpof=true&sd=true).
+Schemas were defined for each file, and data was read into Spark DataFrames.

+Schemas code:
+- Data from Json:

+- Data from API:

 ## Data Loading into Database
 Transformed data is loaded into a MySQL database named creditcard_capstone with the following tables: